McKinsey & Company: Role in opioid epidemic

 McKinsey advised opioid makers on how to "turbocharge" sales of OxyContin, proposed strategies to counter the emotional messages from mothers with teenagers who overdosed on OxyContin, and helped opioid makers circumvent regulation.
 The firm also advised Purdue Pharma to offer pharmacies rebates based on the number of overdoses and addictions they caused.
 In 2019, McKinsey projected that over 2,400 CVS customers would have an overdose or become reliant on opioids.
 McKinsey estimated that a rebate of $14,810 per "event" would mean that Purdue would have to pay CVS $36.8 million that year.
 In February 2021, McKinsey reached agreements with attorneys general in 49 states, five U.S. territories, and the District of Columbia.
 Across the settlements, the firm agreed to pay nearly $600 million to settle investigations into its role in promoting sales of OxyContin.
 McKinsey has since apologized for its advice to opioid makers.

-Records show that McKinsey worked for Purdue Pharma and other opioid makers in a 15 year period, from 2004 to 2019.
+Records show that McKinsey worked for Purdue Pharma and other opioid makers in a 15-year period, from 2004 to 2019.
 During 2018 and 2019, McKinsey collected at least $400 million consulting pharmaceutical companies.
-McKinsey advised Mallinckrodt, the largest manufacturer of generic opioids, as well as Endo for which McKinsey consulted on marketing Opana.
+McKinsey advised Mallinckrodt, the largest manufacturer of generic opioids, as well as Endo International for which McKinsey consulted on marketing Opana.
 McKinsey's consultation grew Endo into a leading generics manufacturer.
 McKinsey recommended targeted and influenced doctors who treat back pain in elderly and long-term care patients.
 In February 2021, McKinsey paid $600 million to settle investigations into its role in promoting sales of OxyContin and fueling the greater opioid epidemic.
 In April 2022, the New York Times reported that McKinsey had frequently allowed partners and other consultants to work for both government clients, such as the FDA, and pharmaceutical clients, such as Purdue.
 These actions violated McKinsey's own internal ethical guidelines.